Esma Sultan (daughter of Abdul Hamid I): Lifestyle

 Esma Sultan was widowed at the young age of twenty five, she is notable for her lifestyle and fashion.

-Even after being widowed, Esma continued her worldly lifestyle.
-Mahmud's favor granted her a degree of freedom never before granted to a princess.
+Even after being widowed, she continued her worldly lifestyle.
+Mahmud's favour granted her a degree of freedom never before granted to a princess.

 She was the center of Istanbul's social life and continually inspired new fashions.
-Each evening he offered concerts in his palace, which could also be heard from boats on the Bosphorus.
-The same son of the French King Louis Philippe, on a visit, was fascinated by the princess.
-Her parties were known for the constant presence of young and beautiful boys, and for the behavior that was inappropriate for the time.
-Although Mahmud II occasionally had some of Esma's dancers or servants executed, he loved his sister too much to impose any limits on her.
+Each evening she offered concerts in his palace, which could also be heard from boats on the Bosphorus.
+One of the sons of French king Louis-Philippe I and Maria Amalia of Naples and Sicily, on a visit, was fascinated by the princess.
+Her parties were known for the constant presence of young and beautiful boys, and for the behaviour that was inappropriate for the time.
+Although the Sultan occasionally had some of her dancers or servants executed, he loved his sister too much to impose any limits on her.

 Admirer of European fashion, she promoted it among the women of the Ottoman elite, who imitated her clothes and jewels, and forced everyone in her palace to dress European.
 However, Julia Pardoe, an English writer who was her guest, implied that, even if Esma and her maids did not realize it, their concept of "European style" was rather caricatured in relation to reality.
 In addition to the clothes, she remodeled his palaces to be decorated and furnished in English styles.

 She is known for her trips in the country with her concubines.
 She was also known for her attraction to young men, it was said that her men would roam around the city and find young men, and they would tie the feet and hand of these men and bring them to Esma's palace.
 After spending a night with them, the next day, she would order the young men to be poisoned, and after that they were secretly buried.